bobthearsonist/bespoked-bikes/README.md

 - [ ] TESTS!!!
 - [ ] ODATA for querying would be a quick win to add filtering/paging/sorting
 - [ ] Inventory update is kind of ugly. maybe use a JSON PATCH model.
+- [ ] we need to finish cleaning up the createddate/modifieddate handling adn remove it form the dto's
+- [ ] im not sold on the infastructure/domain/application layering. its making it really hard to review changes wholistically. the separation of concerns is great, but for speedrunning through this exercise its slowing me down and making me miss things in review.

 ### decisions